jundalisay/spblist/content/en/material/solutions/fusion.md

 For example, the world's largest tokamak reactor in Japan has been under development since the 1970's, yet has never produced sustained fusion.

-The main problem with magnetism is that it is on the same layer as the heat that it is trying to confine.
+The main problem with magnetism is that it is on the same Element or Layer as the heat that it is trying to confine.
 It is like the central bank trying to solve inflation by raising interest rates, only to cause a recession.

 ## Fusion Solution: Anti-Gravity Via Spacetime Vortices

-The proper solution is to think one level higher than the problem.
+The proper solution is to think one level, or one Element, higher than the problem.

 The proper confining mechanism, as mentioned earlier, is through gravity via spacetime vortices.
-This is because spacetime is naturally superior to the Radiant or Electromagnetic Layer (heat, light, electricity).
+This is because spacetime is naturally superior to the Radiant or Electromagnetic Layer or Element* (heat, light, electricity).
 (The true economic solution to price inflation is to use barter, which is on a different level from money).

+> *Descartes calls Electromagnetism as the 1st Element

 {{< img src="/graphics/physics/layers.jpg" cap="Superphysics uses the five layers of aether, air, fire, water, and earth of the Greeks and Asians as aether, spatial, radiant, transformative, and material, or 水, 木, 火, 土, 金, respectively" alt="5 Layers of Superphysics" >}}